PopMaster: Structure

+Champions League PopMaster

-At the end of the year, the best contestants (those who score 39 points, or 36 points and also win the "Three-in-Ten") return for a "Champions League PopMaster", the structure of which is different.
-The contestants start with their original score from their first appearance, and then proceed to answer ten questions which are worth their ordinal values i.e., question one is worth one point, question two is worth two points and so on.
+At the end of the year, the best contestants (those who score 39 points, or 36 points and also win the "Three-in-Ten") return for Champions League PopMaster, the structure of which is different.
+The contestants start with their original score from their first appearance, and then proceed to answer ten questions, which are worth their ordinal values – i.e., question one is worth one point, question two is worth two points and so on.
 The contestants still choose a bonus subject, but this is only worth its value in the order of the questions.
 The score is then added to their original score, and the two highest-scoring contestants return for a final to determine the year's champion.
-Due to Ken's departure from Radio 2 taking the Popmaster quiz with him, it's unknown what will happen to those contestants who scored 39 points on the BBC during 2023.

-When Bruce is on holiday, PopMaster continues with stand-in presenters; these have included Alex Lester, Stuart Maconie, Michael Ball, Claudia Winkleman, Simon Mayo, Richard Allinson, Aled Jones, Zoe Ball, Fearne Cotton, Sara Cox, Trevor Nelson, Gary Davies, Jo Whiley, Scott Mills and DJ Spoony.
+As of the quiz's move to Greatest Hits Radio, all Champions League PopMaster contestants also receive the "One Year Out" T-shirt and PopMaster board game (and as of 2024, a PopMaster quiz book), the two finalists receive a commemorative trophy, with the overall champion also receiving a year's worth of concert tickets.